nationalparkservice/symbol-library/README.md

 * 0.y.0: Icons added
 * x.0.0: Icons removed, sprite scheme changed, or major features added

-## File Structure
+## File structure

 This repository was originally forked from Mapbox's [Maki](https://github.com/mapbox/maki) project, so the file structure is similar.

 ### src

 Source [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) files are in the `src` subdirectory.
-To create pixel-perfect icons at different sizes, each icon is designed 3 times for 16, 24, and 32 pixels wide/tall.
+To create pixel-perfect icons at different sizes, each icon is designed 6 times to support two different use cases:

+1. At 12, 18, and 24 pixels wide/tall for use in [NPMap Builder](https://github.com/nationalparkservice/npmap-builder/)
+2. At 16, 24, and 32 pixels wide/tall, with a drop shadow, for use in [Park Tiles](https://github.com/nationalparkservice/park-tiles/)

 ### renders